27 March 2020

 Camden’s consultation on our Neighbourhood Plan closed on 25 October and it’s now been sent, with all the consultation feedback received, to an independent examiner who will determine if it meets all the necessary regulations and can can go forward to a public referendum.

-The independant examiner has outlined the inspection procedure in a letter and asked that it be published on our website.
-I’ve attached the original letter as a PDF here and transcribed it below
+The independant examiner wrote to us on 13 November outlining the inspection procedure and asked that the letter be published on our website.
+I’ve attached the original letter as a PDF here and transcribed it below.

 INDEPENDENT EXAMINATION OF THE CAMLEY STREET NEIGHBOURHOOD PLAN